turrisjs/generator-turris/README.md

 Turris.js is a combination of existing libraries and tools that allows fast and simple creation of single page web applications using [ES6](http://www.ecma-international.org/publications/standards/Ecma-262.htm).

-Turris.js is built using and [React.js](https://facebook.github.io/react/) with [react-router](https://github.com/rackt/react-router) and [Twitter Bootstrap CSS](http://getbootstrap.com/).
+Turris.js is built using [React.js](https://facebook.github.io/react/) with [react-router](https://github.com/rackt/react-router) and [Twitter Bootstrap CSS](http://getbootstrap.com/).
-All the client-side app code is managed and compiled by [Webpack](http://webpack.github.io/) and minified using [Uglify.js](https://github.com/mishoo/UglifyJS2) (when not in debug mode).
+All of the application code is managed and compiled by [Webpack](http://webpack.github.io/) and minified using [Uglify.js](https://github.com/mishoo/UglifyJS2) (when not in debug mode).
 [NPM](https://npmjs.org/) is used for the dependency management.

 [Gulp.js](http://gulpjs.com/) is used as a build-tool.
 Testing is done using [eslint](http://eslint.org/) for linting and code-style and [mocha.js](http://visionmedia.github.io/mocha/) with [should.js](https://github.com/visionmedia/should.js/) for automated testing.

+Standalone reusable components for your Turris application can be generated using separate [Turris-component](https://github.com/turrisjs/generator-turris-component) generator.

 ## Getting Started